 Our young people bear the greatest burden of the violence on our streets.
 But there is hope and there are alternatives.
 Our Violence Interrupters take to the most dangerous streets at the most dangerous times of night to engage young people, to diffuse tensions, to mediate conflicts and encourage alternatives to violence.
 These interrupters are people who have been there, who have either worked in street outreach for years or who have been on the other side, who understand the language, the codes, the barriers to a new life for young gang and group members in Oakland’s toughest neighborhoods.
 They are problem solvers.

-In response to many requests from hospitals and agencies throughout the country interested in replicating our Caught in the Crossfire hospital-based intervention model, Youth ALIVE! established the National Network of Hospital-based Violence Intervention Programs (NNHVIP) in 2009, which has grown to include dozens of member programs from across the US, UK, Latin America and Canada.
+In response to many requests from hospitals and agencies throughout the country interested in replicating our Caught in the Crossfire hospital-based intervention model, Youth ALIVE! helped establish the National Network of Hospital-based Violence Intervention Programs (NNHVIP) in 2009, which has grown to include dozens of member programs from across the US, UK, Latin America and Canada.
 The NNHVIP brings together the best and most exciting programs to share knowledge, develop best practices, collaborate on research, affect policy change, and more.
 Read more about NNHVIP.